 Here are some scenarios where a microloan would be preferable to a personal loan for your business.

 Use a microloan when:

-- You need a small amount for your business, and you’re confident that you can repay in a few months.
+- Your business is established and you only need a small amount (and you’re confident that you can repay in a few months)

 - You want to build your business credit history.

 - You don’t qualify for a traditional loan from your bank.

 - Your business is new, and you can’t provide the lender with the documentation that is asked for in a business loan.

 - You have a high credit score and sufficient personal income.

 - You’re confident that you will be able to separate your business accounting records from your personal transactions when you have to prepare your financial statements.